 Pursuant to the Waitara Harbours Act 1940, the Council has an interest in 180ha of New Plymouth District Council owned Waitara Harbour endowment lands.
 In the event of the sale of part or all of these lands by the New Plymouth District Council, the Council has a contingent asset.
 At this stage, the value is uncertain.

 RATING BASE INFORMATION

-The following table presents the projected rating base information for the Taranaki Regional Council as at 30 June 2017.
+The following table presents the projected rating base information as at 30 June 2017.